Graduation and Degree Requirements

 Students who enter the full-time division may for compelling reasons transfer to the part-time division with approval of the Associate Dean.
 Once effective, the transfer is irrevocable and thereafter a student who has transferred will be treated as a part-time student for purposes of applying academic policies, awarding residence credit, determining tuition charges, etc.

 In order to satisfy residence requirements, a student who transfers from the full-time to the part-time division must attend law school for no fewer than seven, and possibly as many as eight, regular (fall or spring) semesters, depending on the number of full-time semesters completed before the transfer.
-Students making a transfer should consult with the Associate Dean regarding the number of semesters in residence required to complete the JD degree.
+Students making a transfer should consult with the Law Registrar regarding the number of semesters in residence required to complete the JD degree.

 Residence Requirement for Students Transferring to USF